QutEcoacoustics/research-blog/research/EADM-Towsey/Long-Duration-Audio-Recordings-of-the-environment.md

 This spectrogram is derived from a 24-hour hydrophone recording taken 15 km off the coast of Georgia, USA.
 The water is only 15 m deep and the hydrophone was positioned 2m off the ocean floor.
 Note in this case, that the horizontal gridlines are 200 Hz apart with 1 kHz full scale.
 The red events in the bottom spectrogram are due to passing ships.
 Sound can travel long distances underwater and the passage of a ship can be acoustically evident for two or more hours.
 Note the tendency to "pyramid shape events" because low frequencies travel further than high.
 In the second ship from the left, you can observe interesting interference effects due to a phenomenon called [Lloyd’s Mirror](https://en.wikipedia.org/wiki/Lloyd%27s_mirror).
 Sound arriving at the microphone comes directly from the ship but also comes indirectly after reflection at the ocean surface.
 Interference effects result because the two sound paths have slightly different lengths.
 Each ship has a different acoustic signature that depends on its depth in the water, propulsion mechanism and noises from inside the ship due to generators and winches.

-{% include audio.html soundCloudTrack="257702038" soundCloudToken="s-vfJDI" caption="A short recording demonstrating dominant acoustic activity in a marine recording off the Georgia Coast, USA.
-Note the low-frequency noises of the Drum fish (Pogonias cromis).
-Extract courtesy of Cornell Lab of Ornithology" %}

 The dominant bio-acoustic activity in this recording is due to fish clicks at around 100 Hz.
 However, in many marine recordings of the deep oceans many of the sounds have yet to be identified.
 Earthquakes and sonar activity (due to military and to oil exploration) also contribute to the marine sound-scape. *Marine noise pollution* is now recognised as a major problem and a contributing factor to whale and dolphin strandings.

 The audio provided is courtesy of [Aaron Rice](http://www.birds.cornell.edu/page.aspx?pid=1735&id=205), Cornell Lab of Ornithology, Cornell University, NYS, USA.